 top of page

 For most of my career, I sat inside large, complex organizations watching how strategy works.
 Or doesn’t.
 I paid attention to the patterns: what helps teams thrive, what quietly erodes momentum, and why some strategies take root while others fade or fail.
-I didn’t know it at the time, but all that learning was preparing me for something better.
+All of that learning was preparing me to build Better World Strategy.

 • You don’t need to figure everything out alone.

-• You don’t need a huge budget to build an incredible strategy.
+• You don’t need a huge budget to build a successful strategy.

 • You can make meaningful progress faster than you think.

-• You can inspire your funders want to contribute even more.
+• You can inspire your funders to contribute more.

 Those truths come from years of watching organizations, big and small, struggle, adapt, and transform.